 Following McDermott’s first year, the training staff changed dramatically with the retirement of Bud Carpenter & the dismissal of Shone Gipson.
 This allowed the team to bring in Nate Breske from Chicago who brought on his own staff which clearly made a huge difference over the past 2 seasons.

 Adding the AdPro Sports Training Center helped to individualize care to focus on the specific needs of each player rather than a one size fits all approach sometimes seen in rehab & medicine.
 Some of the features that the facility has included:

 Sleep pods, float tanks, yoga, massage rooms, active release technology.
 These all assist in getting proper rest & relaxation to allow the body to heal more completely to maximize the recovery process by reducing stress.

-Cardio room, nutrition bar, cryotherapy tanks, NormaTec boots, activity trackers.
+They also have a cardio room, nutrition bar, cryotherapy tanks, NormaTec boots, and activity trackers.
 These all allow the body to recover during the healing process, think of active recovery.
 NormaTec boots act as a large air-filled compression stocking to assist the body in flushing out lactic acid & inflammation following games & practices.
 The nutrition bar introduced proper foods for maximizing performance & recovery, taking the thinking out of the player’s hands so they can maximally fuel their bodies with the proper building blocks.

 Top Photo Credit